-This blog post is brought to you by my Ko-fi supporters!
-Thank you so much!
+This entry was brought to you by my Ko-fi supporters.

 When I saw the list of the June supplies I wasn’t happy at first, “just graphite pencils and many of them, boring”.
 But then, when I started thinking about it, I actually got excited.
 I realized I haven’t drawn with pencils for a long time now and no matter if the pencils I’ll receive are to my liking, it’s still pencils, which I used to love and draw almost exclusively with.
 And now, because I’m getting so many various ones, it will be fun to test them all.